API

 • /api/report/rto

-Actions managed by the resource controller
+Actions Handled by the Resource Controller

 Request URI Action